Philanthropy at Green Meadow

 What you can do

 There are many ways we work together as a community each year to enhance the educational environment for our children and teachers and also ensure the future of the school.
 These activities build a strong and engaged community that helps the school and all the individuals involved in a way that demonstrates for the students and the next generation what it means to build a strong and supportive community around a deeply held shared purpose.
 We warmly invite you to support GMWS by actively participating in our five key philanthropic initiatives:

-The Fall Fair (October 7, 2017) is a beloved annual family tradition that engages our dedicated volunteer community, raises awareness of our school to the wider region, and strengthens the social fabric between our current and alumni families, as well as GMWS faculty and staff.
+The Fall Fair (October 13, 2018) is a beloved annual family tradition that engages our dedicated volunteer community, raises awareness of our school to the wider region, and strengthens the social fabric between our current and alumni families, as well as GMWS faculty and staff.
 Our Fair features children’s activities, craft vendors, delicious organic and natural foods, and live music.
-Fall Fair supports enhancing our faculty professional development and tuition-assistance programs.
+Fall Fair supports our newly established Scholarship Endowment Fund.

 The Annual Growth & Renewal Fund raises funds for short-term, smaller-scale yet high-impact enhancement projects for each section of GMWS through outright, charitable gifts.
-This year’s projects: enhancements to the garden and the gardening program, the Lower School Library, a canopy for the outdoor classroom, projectors installed in select High School classrooms, and new cabinetry and storage for the Madsen Lab.
+This year’s faculty-selected projects will invest 75% of the funds toward the Early Childhood, Lower School, and High School Arts curriculum; and 25% will be invested in the General Endowment Fund.